Brown Mogotsi

 Oupa Brown Mogotsi known just as Brown Mogotsi, is a South African businessman from the North West province who has become a central figure in allegations of corruption, political interference, and leaks of confidential police information.
 He is prominently discussed in relation to the Madlanga Commission of Inquiry into Criminality, Political Interference and Corruption in the Criminal Justice System.

 In July 2025 he told Sunday World that he had been involved, in an informant or “undercover” capacity, in intelligence work and claimed involvement in the operation that led to the arrest of fugitive Thabo Bester, assertions that attracted attention because they bear on whether Mogotsi acted as a formal or informal state source.
 These claims have not been independently verified in court, they are reported as Mogotsi's statements.

 Criminal record

 His criminal record includes convictions for assault with intent to cause grievous bodily harm (GBH), defeating the ends of justice, and reckless driving, among other offences.
 Several of his earlier cases date back to as early as 1997.
-Over the years, he has also faced multiple charges in the North West province for assault, theft, and fraud.
+Over the years, he has also faced multiple charges in the North West province for assault, theft,murder and fraud.